redisson/redisson/docs/data-and-services/bitvectorstore.md

 ### Use Cases

 Bit Vector Store is well-suited to applications that filter many records by combinations of discrete boolean attributes — feature flags, permissions, categorical tags, audience segments, and similar low-cardinality dimensions.
-Up to 64 such attributes can be packed into a single vector per key, and queries combine them with bitmask predicates evaluated server-side.
+Up to 64 such attributes can be packed into a single vector, and queries combine them with bitmask predicates evaluated server-side.

 **Feature Flags and Permissions**